Hardcore Cork

 As mentioned, the two main types of rocks (which we in geology call 'lithology' or 'lithologies') are the Old Red Sandstone and the limestone, each representing Cork's red and white colours.
 Both of them show incredible evidence of what Cork looked like hundreds of millions of years ago!

-But don’t just take our word for it.
+But don't just take our word for it.
 Have a look at our rock museum below.
-You can interact with the rocks of Cork, read fascinating facts about them and see what they looked like when they came into being.
+You can interact with the rocks of Cork below, read fascinating facts about them.

 Old Red Sandstone